godotengine/godot-docs/classes/class_richtextlabel.rst

 | *Getter* | get_tab_size()      |
 +----------+---------------------+

 The number of spaces associated with a single tab length.
-Does not affect "\\t" in text tags, only indent tags.
+Does not affect ``\t`` in text tags, only indent tags.

 .. _class_RichTextLabel_property_text: